 Starting out with blogging?

-I have written recently about useful tips for blogging and, indeed, I run a guest blogging site at http://www.youblawg.com/.
+I have written recently about useful tips for blogging and, indeed, I run another legal blogging site at http://www.youblawg.com/.
 For anyone looking to start a law blog, integrate a blog within their website or improve their blogging, please do get in touch.

 Founder of ScotsLawBlog.